yohannesalazar/QAF/README.md

 # QA-FRAMEWORK

 This is QA framework for all web based and API test projects.
-The entire test projects such as Hailocab-automation, services-automation are childern of this project.
+The entire test projects such as hannes-automation, services-automation are childern of this project.

    - Java maven project
    - Webdriver / selenium 2 for browser testing and uses Junit for asserstion